-Maps on both the Strava mobile app and website will include a Points of Interest map layer that will help you find the best spots in your area to start your activity and useful locations throughout your activity.
+Maps on both the Strava mobile app and website will include a Points of Interest map layer to help you find the best spots in your area to start your activity and useful locations throughout your activity.

 Points of Interest are community-powered local hot spots that help you get around and make your runs, rides, and hikes safer and more fun.
 Hot spots could include bike shops, cafes, water fountains, restrooms, photo spots, and other popular sites.

 Start Points are popular spots that people start their runs, rides, or walks from, like parking lots or trailheads, and can only be found on Strava.
 We use de-identified and aggregate public community data to see which locations get clusters of uploads from athletes and place the top ones on the map.